 Need help with your research?

-There are heaps of places to find information – it’s not just Google – and these are just a few of what the library can help you with:
+There are heaps of places to find information – not just Google:

 - Books – yes, people still use books and we have them in abundance in the library!
 They are great for getting a deeper understanding of a topic – and if you like reading about a subject, why not see if there is a fiction book on the same topic.